-Other common complications most frequently seen in diabetes are also possible and accelerated, including:
+Other common complications most frequently seen with diabetes are also possible and accelerated in cases of diabulimia, including:

 - Damage to the retina of the eye, kidneys and heart (related to microvascular disease)